Vladimir Putin Sees ‘Embrace’ Of Donald Trump As ‘Most Successful’ Russian Operation Ever, Source Tells NBC

 “It’s not only surprising but shocking that an American president is embracing the authoritarian Russian leader the way Trump has,” Dilanian told MSNBC interviewer Ayman Mohyeldin on Sunday evening.
 Dilanian, as seen in the video above, went on to say that according to a U.S. intelligence source, Putin must consider not only Trump’s embrace of him personally, but of the Ukraine election interference narrative, “the most successful covert operation in Russia’s history.”

-The Russian connection to the Ukraine election “conspiracy theory” was revealed during testimony in the impeachment inquiry by Fiona Hill, a former National Security Council Russia expert who is also co-author of the 2012 biography, Mr. Putin: Operative in the Kremlin.
+The Russian connection to the Ukraine election conspiracy theory was revealed during testimony in the impeachment inquiry by Fiona Hill, a former National Security Council Russia expert who is also co-author of the 2012 biography, Mr. Putin: Operative in the Kremlin.
 Hill even admonished Republican members of the House Intelligence Committee for pushing the Russian falsehoods about Ukraine, according to The New York Times.

 “I would ask that you please not promote politically driven falsehoods that so clearly advance Russian interests,” Hill told the committee members.

-In his MSNBC interview Sunday, Dilanian said that at the time Hill made the revelation, the Russia link was still classified.
+In his MSNBC interview on Sunday, Dilanian said that at the time Hill made the revelation, the Russia link was still classified.
 But the day after Hill’s testimony, media reports revealed that intelligence officials had already informed U.S. Senators that the Ukraine narrative was created by Russia’s security services, as a way of deflecting blame from Russia and onto Ukraine for the 2016 election interference operation, according to a CNN report.